[Updated May 2026]

 The New Quarterly (Print and digital magazine from Waterloo, since 1981)

-- Fiction to 6,000 words, plus poetry, CNF, reviews, and interviews; also accepts work for its website
+- Accepts: Fiction to 6,000 words, plus poetry, CNF, reviews, and interviews; also accepts work for its website

 - Back issues available to read free with subscription